 Now criminal behavior is simple.
 If the injury was caused while in the process of a crime, they cannot receive any benefits.
 Let’s say, for example, during the course of a bank robbery the bank robber fell and broke both legs and tore the ACL in each knee.
 In this case the bank robber cannot claim disability for these impairments because it happened during the commission of a felony.

 However, if their disabling impairment has nothing to do with the commission of a crime then they could potentially receive Social Security Disability benefits.

 What is the cut-off age for receiving Social Security Disability?

-In this case it is important to remember the right to disability ends at full retirement age, which you can find by clicking here.
+In this case it is important to remember the right to disability ends at full retirement age.

 For most of the population right now this means after 66+ years, the only benefit you can receive is retirement and not disability.
 If someone is working up until 70 and wishes to file for disability they can’t.

 If a client dies from terminal illness, can their family assume the pending claim?